Jeffery R. Taylor

-Jeffrey R. Taylor is an American politician from Kentucky who was a member of the Kentucky House of Representatives from March 2016 to January 2017.
+Jeffery Ray Taylor (born August 30, 1959) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from March 2016 to January 2017.
 Taylor was elected in a March 2016 special election following the resignation of Democratic incumbent John Tilley to become Kentucky Secretary of Justice and Public Safety in the administration of Matt Bevin.
 He was defeated in November 2016 by Republican Walker Thomas in a rematch of the special election.